Umbrella Company in South Africa

 - Tax certificates that you received in respect of investment income (IT3(b))

-- Completed confirmation of diagnosis of disability (ITR-DD), where applicable
+- Completed confirmation of diagnosis of disability (ITR-DD(link is external)), where applicable

 - Information relating to capital gain transactions, if applicable